dataviscourse/tutorials/lectures/lecture-git.md

 Now let's clone the repository from GitHub.

 {% highlight bash linenos %}
 $ git clone https://github.com/alexsb/Demo.git
+{% endhighlight %}

-# Let's see how the config looks for this one.
+Let's see how the config looks for this one.

+{% highlight bash linenos %}
 $ cat .git/config
 [core]
 	repositoryformatversion = 0